 Spirit or Alcohol Camp Stove

 Alcohol cookers are popular among outdoor enthusiasts due to their reliability and low maintenance.
 Compared to other camping stoves they are very cheap to buy and operate.
 Alcohol stoves can be used at temperatures below freezing.
 However, the heat output is only half that of gas cookers, the cooking time is longer.

 Advantages of an alcohol camp stove:

 Alcohol has to be preheated at very low temperatures to ignite and burn properly.
 Burning alcohol can produce soot causing more cleaning time for cookware.

-White Gas camp stove, the best camp stoves?
+White Gas camp stove, the best camp stove?

 Advantages of a white gas camp stove: